This post may contain affiliate links. Full disclosures here.

 I suggest incorporating some of the galactagogues listed below into your breastfeeding diet.

 You can use these breast milk boosting foods in many different lactation recipes, (find a list of quick-working lactation recipes toward the end of this post).

-Let’s create a list of some effective foods and herbs that boost milk supply.
+See the list below of some effective foods and herbs that boost milk supply.
 You can use these lactogenic ingredients in many different ways.

 My most favorite way to use most of them is in a hydrating and healthy smoothie.